MaorBemdoo/Notes-App/README.md

 ## Why I used the Tech Stack

 I used the tech stack above to improve my react skills especially npm packages like emailjs

+## Encountered Challenges and future Features

+- The app design could not display my custom feature
+- I plan to add more social media links